TrueGeorgi/Goleador/README.md

 # Goleador
-Football Manager is a web-based game where each player competes with their team to reach the top of the Eternal Table.
+Football Manager web-based, game where each player competes with their team to reach the top of the Eternal Table.

 ## How to Play
 * Create a profile – you will automatically be assigned a team with 15 players.